lambdaprisonerskills/isaac-houle-pskills/README.md

 The marketing page is built primarily with flexbox, and the main grid section is made with CSS Grid.
 It includes a reusable box component with mouseover animations.
 The page has been CSS reset, with font-sizes defined in variables.

 To host the page on netlify, got to netlify.com and log into your account.
 Click on create a new site, and choose the git provider, in this case GitHub.
 Choose the repository and branch you want to launch from.
+You can find my deployment at https://amazing-wozniak-539f92.netlify.com/